 We see great prospects in bringing our campaigns to other countries.
-After establishing a foundation in Poland in 2017, we are now starting to plan expanding into other countries.
-We’ll evaluate countries such as Switzerland and Hungary.
+After establishing a foundation in Poland in 2017, we are looking into expanding to other countries as well.

-The beginning of the end of cage-egg products
+The beginning of the end of cage eggs

-Our team in Poland – in some cases in collaboration with the Polish animal welfare organisation Otwarte Klatki – has achieved successes on an almost weekly basis: Four supermarket chains (PHU Topaz, Arhelan, Polomarket, Żabka) and one wholesaler (Eurocash) have made a public commitment to switch to cage-free eggs by 2025 at the latest.
-In addition, Lubella – Poland’s biggest pasta manufacturer – and pasta producer Makarony Czanieckie as well as the restaurant chain Baltona will be discontinuing cages eggs from 2025 at the latest.
-Our Polish team is already in contact with more than 70 other companies.
+Our team in Poland – in some cases in collaboration with the Polish animal welfare organisation Otwarte Klatki – has secured 40 public commitments from food business companies.
+Among them are four supermarket chains (PHU Topaz, Arhelan, Polomarket, Żabka) and one wholesaler (Eurocash) who have made public commitments to switch to cage-free eggs by 2025 at the latest.
+In addition, Lubella – Poland’s biggest pasta manufacturer – and pasta producer Makarony Czanieckie, as well as the restaurant chain Baltona, will be discontinuing the use of cage eggs from no later than 2025.

 Sometimes, communications with companies don’t always go quite so smoothly.
-One Polish company recently got its lawyer to threaten a lawsuit against the Fundacja Alberta Schweitzera if it writes anything about the company and does not immediately desist from contacting it.
-But this company, too, eventually discovered that its attempt at intimidation was ultimately fruitless.
+One Polish company recently had its lawyer threaten a lawsuit against the Fundacja Alberta Schweitzera if it publishes anything about the company and does not immediately desist all contact.
+But this company, like others, eventually discovered that its attempt at intimidation was ultimately fruitless.
 On our Polish website, we named this company as one that we believe uses cage eggs.
 The company’s response was swift, announcing that it would no longer be using cage eggs.

 Vegan Taste Week